Dashain 2022 has arrived!

-Just like each year Dashain 2021 A.D. or 2078 B.S. is here bringing rejoice and ecstasy in the lives of people.
+Just like each year Dashain 2022 A.D. or 2079 B.S. is here bringing rejoicing and ecstasy into the lives of people.

-Dashain also was known as Vijaya Dashami is the most auspicious and biggest festival of Hindu culture.
+Dashain also known as Vijaya Dashami is the most auspicious and biggest festival of Hindu culture.
 It is celebrated widely in Nepal by every Nepalese of any kind of caste and race.
-It is also celebrated in some parts of India(Sikkim, Assam and Darjeeling district) and among Lhotshampa of Bhutan and the Burmese Gurkhas of Myanmar.
-In India, it is termed as Dashera.
+It is also celebrated in some parts of India(Sikkim, Assam, and Darjeeling district) and among the Lhotshampa of Bhutan and the Burmese Gurkhas of Myanmar.
+In India, it is termed Dashera.

 A little history behind Dashain